center-for-learning-management/moodle-local_webuntis/README.md

 ![Course mapping for lessons](docs/img/03-select-target-lesson.png)

 ------------------------------------
-*) Can be disabled in the Moodle Website-Administration, and requires sufficient profile data in WebUntis!
+*) Can be disabled in the Moodle Website-Administration, requires sufficient profile data in WebUntis!